borkweb/windows-dev-environment/editors.md

 2. Copy the [`launch.json`](editor/vscode/launch.json) file from this repo to the `.vscode/` directory.

 That's it!
-Now you can debug happily in VSCode.
+Now you you'll be able to happily debug in VSCode once you follow the steps for setting up a [Lando environment](environments.md).